JamieOnUbuntu/config/hackerone/policy.md

 * Security header configurations
 * Content Security Policy (CSP) bypass

-Feel free to use automated tools as long as you do not cause network/service disruption.
+Feel free to use automated tools as long as you do not cause network/service disruption for me or third-parties.

 Testing must not cause issues for other organisations such as hosting providers, network operators or ISPs.